 - How I Had the Best Year of My Life While Paying Off $10,000 in Student Debt

 - I Have Student Loans: How Can I Teach English Abroad?

-Hot Tip!
-Many English teachers save extra money for travel or students loans by giving extra lessons on the side as a private tutor or by teaching English online.
-Teaching English online is one of the fastest growing fields in international education and provides a ton of flexibility.
+Hot Tip: Many English teachers save extra money for travel or student loans by giving extra lessons on the side as a private tutor or by teaching English online.
+Teaching English online is one of the fastest-growing fields in international education and provides a ton of flexibility.
 Because you can teach English online from virtually anywhere, English teachers who teach solely online can easily move from country to country without being tied down to a specific job in a specific country or city.

 7. With Huge Demand, Plenty of Jobs are Available across the Globe

 According to the British Council, one of the largest providers of English classes in the world, approximately 1.7 billion were learning and using English worldwide in 2015.
 That rose to 2 billion by 2020.
 In China alone, it is estimated that more than 300 million people (nearly equivalent to the entire population of the United States) are learning English.